 Solution: Give employees (restricted) access to data

 To encourage your team, provide them with access to the data that is critical to their role.
 When your employees can independently query the data and gain insights relevant to their position, they become more autonomous, take more ownership, and begin going to their managers with solutions rather than problems.
 However, since employees don’t need carte blanche access to all company data, Phocas is designed so IT can manage the flow and access to data by setting user restrictions.
-Your sales team may have access to the sales data they need and not the financial data they don't.
+Your sales team may have access to the sales data they need and not the salaries of their colleagues.

 Would you like to learn which metrics you can track using data analytics that can improve the way your business operates?
 Download a copy of our eBook by clicking here, or on the button below.